entando/entando-docs/vuepress/docs/next/tutorials/compose/content-templates-tutorial.md

 - `Code`: Enter a sequence of up to 10 numbers to uniquely identify the Content Template.
 This field is mandatory.

-- `Name`: Enter a string of 50 characters or less for the name or description of the Content Template.
-Your entry may consist of uppercase and lowercase letters, numbers and/or special characters.
+- `Name`: Enter a name or description for the Content Template.
+This field supports a string value of 50 characters or less and should consist of one or more of the following: uppercase letters, lowercase letters, numbers and/or special characters.

 - `Model`: Enter HTML to model the Content Template based on Velocity language.